 The Marina District is situated on the waterfront, just west of the action of Fisherman’s Wharf.
 It is a little removed, but if you stay on the eastern edge, you won’t feel so far away from the tourist spots.
 The western edge provides easy access to the Presidio and the Golden Gate Bridge.

-All in all, the Marina District is a trendy area with a young vibe and a good place to stay in San Francisco.
-Although it is a bit on the edge of the action, the area is connected via MUNI bus lines to the rest of the city.
+All in all, the Marina District is a trendy area with a young vibe and is a good place to stay in San Francisco.
+Although it is a bit on the edge of the action, the area is well- connected via MUNI bus lines to the rest of the city.

 The Marina, San Francisco Hotel Recommendations